🚀 ISO26K Website Modernization: Old vs New Comparison

 Stakeholder-Centered Navigation

-The most significant navigation change is the introduction of 9 dedicated stakeholder tunnels (expanded from the initial 6).
+The most significant navigation change is the introduction of 9 dedicated stakeholder tunnels (expanded from the initial 6) and a compact dropdown navigation that reduces visual clutter while improving access.
+Instead of an 8-item flat menu, the top nav now uses 6 items with an “About” dropdown grouping related pages (About SGN, About ISO 26000, FAQ) — more professional, less overwhelming, and easier to navigate on mobile.
 Instead of generic navigation, visitors now have personalized pathways:

 | Stakeholder Type | What’s Different | Benefits for You |